 The mosque is famous for its unique 13th century Arabic style of architecture with a height of 23 m and an octagonal design with internal walls dressed in artificial stone and a soaring central tower that reaches 73m and a hypnotic interior with mesmerizing mosaics, tiling, and woodwork.

 The mosque contains a magical high ceiling decorated with arabesque and a beautiful octagonal skylight which is surrounded by four domes placed over the four mausoleums within the complex.

 The floors are paved in white marble, the windows are made carved from walnut, teak, and citron, and the minbar is capped by a dome that holds verses from the Quran written at the top with French gold.
 The mihrab is decorated with two columns of Egyptian granite written on them the name of Muhammad in Kufic Arabic calligraphy.

-Enjoy different tours to the great Egyptian cities to learn all about the fascinating Egyptian civilization & culture and do lots of amazing activities with our Egypt holiday packages from the UK.
+Enjoy different tours to the great Egyptian cities to learn all about the fascinating Egyptian civilization & culture and do lots of amazing activities with our Egypt vacation packages.

 Egypt Tours Portal prides itself on being the best travel agency in Egypt as proven by our numerous positive reviews.